You are here

 Gregory Kyllo is the National Director of Program Innovation at the Canadian Mental Health Association.
 Greg comes to CMHA from Renascent, an accredited, publicly-funded, non-profit, residential addiction treatment center based in Toronto.
 There he worked as a front-line Addiction Counsellor before becoming Clinical Manager of Client Care.
 Greg worked previously in the business world and has 15 years of experience in progressive leadership roles with three Fortune 50 industry leading companies.
 This experience enabled him to build national teams as well as develop innovative chronic disease management programs to support Canada’s health care professionals.
 Greg has a Bachelor of Commerce Honours degree with a double major in marketing and business policy and is currently completing a master’s in social work at the University of Windsor.

-Kari Little is the funder of Live Now.
+Kari Little is the founder of Live Now.
 She created Live Now to share her wisdom and insights through compassionate workshops and training sessions.
 Her mission is to encourage others to share their stories, provide tools to overcome adversity, learn, grow and empower people to focus forward.
 She has 30+ years of business experience and currently serves on the board of Ransom Ministries of Mobile, AL where she teaches life and job skills to men and women who are ready to move out of dependency and into fulfilling careers and relationships.

 Drue Metz is an award-winning writer and director.
 Drue has written and directed feature films, three independent television shows, music videos, commercials, branded video content, and more.
 As a writer, Drue has written and re-written content for musicians, organizations, non-profits, agencies, production companies, individual clients, and even love letters, proposals and obituaries.
 Drue is currently writing and directing for production companies Swanky Flicks and Replay Collective.
 He is the co-founder and Creative Director for The Love Effect Organization, an organization raising awareness on depression and suicide, while uniquely demystifying and advocating the art and understanding of “love” in contemporary American culture.
 He is currently giving presentations on “THE LOVE EFFECT” around the country and is finishing a new novel titled “The Greatest Love Story of Our Time” that blends genres of storytelling, multi-media, self-help, and love philosophy.